grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Cloud Logs.md

 ## Installation

-k6cloudlogs binaries for Linux, Windows and MacOS can be found here: https://github.com/loadimpact/k6cloudlogs/releases/
+k6cloudlogs binaries for Linux, Windows and macOS can be found here: https://github.com/loadimpact/k6cloudlogs/releases/

 ## Using k6cloudlogs CLI utility